ciarangriffin93/CGCarpentry/README.md

 * As a returning user, I would like to check if there are any new downloads available.

-## Desgin:
+## Desgin

 #### Color Scheme:

-I used colors from Cooler's website.
+I used color from Cooler's website.
+Sandy brown color is suitable for wood.

 | Color             | Hex                                                                |
 | ----------------- | ------------------------------------------------------------------ |